 Benefit eligible employees have a choice of dental plans.
 Options include a State of Washington preferred provider dental plan and two managed care plans.
 The coverage is mandatory and options vary based on plan selection.
 Employees do not pay a premium for dental insurance.
 Learn more at Dental Benefits

 Medical Flexible Spending Accounts (FSA)

-Full time employees, faculty and adjunct faculty may participate in the Medical Flexible Spending Account plan.
+Full time employees and adjunct faculty may participate in the Medical Flexible Spending Account plan.
 The College offers an optional flexible spending account for out-of-pocket medical expenses.
-This is a calendar year plan whereby employees can set aside pretax dollars to pay for out-of-pocket medical expenses.
+This is a calendar year plan where employees can set aside pretax dollars to pay for out-of-pocket medical expenses.
 This is a “use it or lose it” IRC governed plan.
 Employees can set aside between $240 and $3,600 per calendar year.
 Medical expense reimbursements can be requested for the employee, their spouse, and their IRS dependents.
 Eligible Employees can begin participation the first day of the month following employment.
 Learn more at Flexible Spending Accounts

 Voluntary Employee Benefit Association (VEBA)

 Post-retirement health reimbursement account plan.
 Contact the Human Resources Office for more information.